 “If you haven’t completed your check-in at least 45 minutes in advance of your scheduled departure, the airline is not required to pay out your compensation, even if the flight’s late for more than 3 hours.
 That might mean a loss of up to €600. – Marius Stonkus explained. – So even if your flight is not on time, make sure you’ve checked in.”

 Most airlines offer the possibility to check-in to your flight online.
 This way you are not obliged to present yourself at the airport before the scheduled time.
-However, if you’re travelling with registered baggage or opted for check-in at the airport – you’re out of luck – you’ll still need to be on-time.
+However, if you’re traveling with registered baggage or opted for check-in at the airport – you’re out of luck – you’ll still need to be on-time.
 At least you know what’s waiting.

 And once you really face a 3 or more hour delay (or cancellation, or overbooking), rest assured that you can claim compensation.
-Doing so via Skycop is risk free – you don’t pay if we don’t win!
+Doing so via Skycop is risk-free – you don’t pay if we don’t win!